I. Simplifying Memes for Impact

 IV.
 Non-Linear Sequential Art and the Memetic Bottleneck

-Memes as characterised above are a form of what we call non-linear sequential art.
+Memes as characterised above are a form of what I call non-linear sequential art.
 Other examples of non-linear sequential art include any replayable games with non-linear narratives.
 This characterization as non-linear holds despite what skeptics may say.
 Amy Claussen, for instance, challenges the existence of non-linear narrative in her GDC talk called “Unpopular Opinion: All Narrative is Linear”.

 A game player can go down one particular narrative pathway or another, making choices that sometimes constrain their future choices.
 This is called a branching narrative.
 As Claussen unhelpfully points out, each branch of a narrative is linear because it presents one scene after the next.
 Humans experience time in a linear way, with one thing happening after another.
 Therefore, she argues, all narrative is linear.